The 15 Best Corn Mazes in Georgia (Haunted Mazes, Kids Mazes & More)

 Tickets provide visitors with access to their corn maze, apple picking, petting zoos, and hayrides.

-Their 2-acre Georgia corn maze is recommended for groups of families and friends as a slightly challenging bonding experience.
+Their 2-acre North Georgia corn maze is recommended for groups of families and friends as a slightly challenging bonding experience.

 Guests are welcome to bring leashed dogs, both to the farm and on wagon rides through the orchards.